How leave works in foundU

 • During the leave application, Kara edits the hours for Saturday and selects 4 hours.

-In the above situation, you will find that the hours per day will come from multiple sources.
+For Kara's situation, you will find that the hours per day on her leave application will come from multiple sources.

 • Thursday - 8 hours were applied for due to the rostered shift on that day.
 As the setting in the work pattern is enabled, these hours (whether higher or lower) take precedence.